Baronet: Addressing a baronet and the wife of a baronet

 A baronet is referred to and addressed as, for example, "Sir Joseph" (using his forename).
 The correct style on an envelope for a baronet who has no other titles is "Sir Joseph Bloggs, Bt." or "Sir Joseph Bloggs, Bart."
-The letter would commence: "Dear Sir Joseph".
+A formal letter would commence with the salutation "Dear Sir Joseph".

-The wife of a baronet is addressed and referred to as "Lady Bloggs"; at the head of a letter as "Dear Lady Bloggs".
+The wife of a baronet is addressed and referred to by her married surname, as "Lady Bloggs"; the salutation would be "Dear Lady Bloggs".
 Her given name is used only when necessary to distinguish between two holders of the same title.
-For example, if a baronet has died and the title has passed to his son, the widow (the new baronet's mother) will remain "Lady Bloggs" if he (the son) is unmarried or never marries, but if he is married or becomes married then his wife becomes "Lady Bloggs" while his mother will be known by the style "Alice, Lady Bloggs".
+For example, if a baronet has died and the title has passed to his son, the widow (the new baronet's mother) will remain "Lady Bloggs" while he (the son) is not married, but if he is or becomes married, his wife becomes "Lady Bloggs" while his mother will be known by the style "Alice, Lady Bloggs".
 Alternatively, the mother may prefer to be known as "The Dowager Lady Bloggs".
 A previous wife will also become "Alice, Lady Bloggs" to distinguish her from the current wife of the incumbent baronet.
-She would not be "Lady Alice Bloggs", a style reserved for the daughters of dukes, marquesses and earls.
+She would not be "Lady Alice Bloggs", a style reserved for the daughters of dukes, marquesses and earls (and now Ladies Companion of the Garter and Ladies of the Thistle without higher styles).

 The children of a baronet are not entitled to the use of any courtesy titles.